Twashi1/vivium/vault/plan2.md

 Buffer layout type defines a static constructor function.
 Shader specification defines static constructor function(s).
+Texture specification defines static constructor function(s).
 Font defines static constructor function(s).

+TODO: Shader itself doesn't need to be allocated, and can instead just be a pure data class we copy as we wish, with the restriction of one drop.
+Maybe as convention, anything that strictly requires a `drop`, especially in relation to a Vulkan resource, should be a `Handle/Resource` combo
 #### Other

 - Shader (created at any point)